STANDARD TERMS AND CONDITIONS FOR NAMED CONSULTANT MEMBERSHIP

 1. Consultant may not charge Consultant Clients directly for the CIS SecureSuite Products and neither Consultant, the Named Consultant nor any Consultant Clients may sell, resell, or distribute the CIS SecureSuite Products.

-E. Named Consultant.
-Consultant may name only one person as a Named Consultant pursuant to this Agreement, who will be authorized to use the rights granted under this Agreement.
+H. Named Consultant.
+The following person is identified by Consultant to be a Named Consultant, and will be authorized to use the rights granted under this Agreement.
 Consultant may change the designation of a person as a Named Consultant at any time during the term of the Membership by submitting a written notice to CIS.
+Consultant may name only one person as a Named Consultant pursuant to this Agreement.

 V. CIS SecureSuite Products Provided As Is.